Every year freelancers and solopreneurs face an issue.

 Don’t let this confuse you…it doesn’t exempt you from filing a form 1099-MISCs for contractors to whom you send Venmo payments funded from a credit card.

-Venmo itself is not a service which provides 1099-MISC on anyone’s behalf.
+Venmo itself is not a service which provides 1099-MISC on anyone’s behalf on individual accounts.

-This means that as long as you use Venmo to send money, regardless of the source of the funds, you are still responsible to send the 1099-MISC to anyone you pay in excess of $600 in a calendar year!.
+This means that as long as you use these apps to send money, regardless of the source of the funds, you are still responsible to send the 1099-MISC to anyone you pay in excess of $600 in a calendar year!.

 This Is Also Pissing Off Your Partners